nijens/openapi-bundle/README.md

 * `BadJsonRequestHttpException`: when the JSON within the request body is invalid
 * `InvalidRequestHttpException`: when the JSON within the request body does not validate with the JSON schema of the route

-The exceptions will be converted to JSON responses by the [exception handling](#exception-handling) component of this bundle.
+The exceptions are converted to JSON responses by the [exception handling](#exception-handling) component of this bundle.

 ### OpenAPI-based serialization context for the Symfony Serializer